 Is it true that indoor plants effectively purify the air?

-It is widely believed that indoor plants can largely clean the air in the room and enrich it with oxygen.
-We decided to check if this is confirmed by scientific data.
+It is widely believed that indoor plants can significantly purify the air in a room and enrich it with oxygen.
+We decided to check whether this is supported by scientific data.

-About such a useful property of indoor plants write numerous sitesdedicated floriculture.
-On the network you can even find ratings Most effective For Cleaning air plants.
-Representatives of the flora as spathiphyllum, Heder (aka indoor ivy), chlorophytum, diphenbachia, various types of ficus and dramases usually get into the top.
-These plants are like indicate Compilers of such ratings, "are able to neutralize up to 85% of air pollution in the room."
-“One medium -sized flower is able to clean space with an area of about 5 m2" reports Recycle magazine.
-Also writethat “plants not only saturate the air with oxygen, but also cleanse it of impurities and bacteria.
-Some do this no worse than household purifiers. ” Online stores Also Offer Buyers are selection of the best air purification plants.
+About this beneficial property of indoor plants write numerous sites, dedicated floriculture.
+You can even find it on the Internet ratings the most effective For cleaning air plants.
+The top usually includes such representatives of the flora as spathiphyllum, hedera (also known as indoor ivy), chlorophytum, dieffenbachia, various types of ficus and dracaena.
+These plants are like indicate compilers of such ratings, “are able to neutralize up to 85% of indoor air pollution.”
+“One medium-sized flower can cleanse a space of approximately 5 m2", reports Recycle magazine.
+Also write, that “plants not only saturate the air with oxygen, but also cleanse it of impurities and bacteria.
+Some do it as well as household cleaners.”
+Online stores Also offer buyers a selection of the best plants for air purification.

-The first scientific data The ability of indoor plants to clean the air was published by NASA in 1989.
-For the experiment, scientists Choose 12 plants, including Ficus Benjamin, Heder, Spathiphyllum and four types of dracaena included in the ratings mentioned above, as well as Sansvieria, Aglaonem, Hamedore, Chrysantem and Herbera.
-Pots with plants were placed in hermetic chambers and, after various intervals, the level of harmful substances in the air surrounding the air began to measure.
+First scientific data The ability of indoor plants to purify the air was published by NASA in 1989.
+For the experiment, scientists chose 12 plants, including ficus benjamina, hedera, spathiphyllum and four types of dracaena included in the ratings mentioned above, as well as sansevieria, aglaonema, chamedorea, chrysanthemum and gerbera.
+Pots with plants were placed in sealed chambers and at various intervals they began to measure the level of harmful substances in the air surrounding them.

-It turned out that flowers are very effectively processed by dangerous volatile organic compounds (los) - benzene, formaldehyde and trichloretilene, which Enter The composition of drywall, chipboard, household chemicals and cosmetics.
-In 24 hours, the level of moos in chambers decreased by almost 90%.
-Researchers calculated that under closed hermetable conditions, one pot with these plants is enough to clean the air in a space of 9 m2.
+It turned out that flowers are very effective at recycling dangerous volatile organic compounds (VOCs) - benzene, formaldehyde and trichlorethylene, which included in the composition of drywall, chipboard, household chemicals and cosmetics.
+Within 24 hours, VOC levels in the chambers were reduced by almost 90%.
+Researchers have calculated that in closed, airtight conditions, one pot of these plants is enough to purify the air over a space of 9 m2.

-By words Michael Wering, a professor and an environmental engineer at the University of Drexel (USA), in a standard office room with a size of 10 x 10 feet (that is, approximately 3 x 3 m) for the equally effective air purification as the experiment conducted by NASA, it would be necessary to install 1000 plants.
-In 2019, Wering with colleagues Published In the journal Exposure Science & Environmental Epidemiology, the results of the meta -analysis of 196 experiments and 12 scientific publications for air purification in rooms using indoor plants.
-Researchers They came To the conclusion that in the conditions of leaky premises, the plants, although volatile organic compounds are removed from the air, do it so slowly that they cannot cope with the air exchange rate in them.
-Michael Waring summarizes: "I do not think that air can be cleaned with indoor plants, ventilation once per hour is much more effective."
-Agree With him, Richard Corsy, a scientist examining the quality of air in the premises: “Indoor plants purify the air no more than the old pair of socks or a baseball cap hanging on the wall.”
+By words Michael Waring, a professor and environmental engineer at Drexel University (USA), in a standard office space measuring 10 x 10 feet (that is, approximately 3 x 3 m), it would be necessary to install 1,000 plants to clean the air as effectively as in the NASA experiment.
+In 2019, Waring and colleagues published in the journal Exposure Science & Environmental Epidemiology, the results of a meta-analysis of 196 experiments and 12 scientific publications on indoor air purification using indoor plants.
+Researchers came to the conclusion that in unsealed rooms, plants, although they remove volatile organic compounds from the air, do so so slowly that they cannot cope with the rate of air exchange in them.
+Michael Waring sums it up: “I don’t think you can clean the air with indoor plants; airing once an hour is much more effective.”
+Agree with him is Richard Corsi, a scientist who studies indoor air quality: “Houseplants clean the air no more than an old pair of socks or a baseball cap hanging on the wall.”

-Moreover, the placement of a large number of plants in the room may have the opposite effect - the concentration of the elk may increase.
-American society of gardeners warnsthat plastic pots for plants, individual microorganisms in the soil, pesticides and fertilizers can worsen the quality of air in houses, as well as provoke allergies living there, exacerbation of bronchial asthma and headaches.
+Moreover, placing a large number of plants in a room can also have the opposite effect - it can increase the concentration of VOCs.
+American Horticultural Society warnsthat plastic pots for plants, certain microorganisms in the soil, pesticides and fertilizers can worsen the air quality in homes, as well as provoke allergies, exacerbation of bronchial asthma and headaches in people living there.

 Бесплатные фото Украшение

-From the school program on biology, we all know that plants in the process of photosynthesis absorb carbon dioxide and produce oxygen.
-But can an indoor plant produce oxygen, which significantly improves air quality?
-Adult healthy person per day Consumes About 550 liters of oxygen.
-By calculations Marco Torn, a specialist in cellular biology, for every 150 g of an increase in deciduous mass in plants, there is a release of 22 liters of oxygen.
-Thus, so that a flower in a pot can produce 550 liters of oxygen per day, its deciduous mass should increase per day by 3.75 kg.
-It is impossible to imagine such a fast -growing plant in a living room.
-So plants do not have a significant effect on the volume of oxygen in the air.
+We all know from our school biology curriculum that plants absorb carbon dioxide and produce oxygen during the process of photosynthesis.
+But can a houseplant produce the amount of oxygen that significantly improves air quality?
+Healthy adult per day consumes about 550 liters of oxygen.
+By calculations Marco Torna, a specialist in cell biology, for every 150 g of leaf mass growth in plants, 22 liters of oxygen are released.
+Thus, for a flower in a pot to produce 550 liters of oxygen per day, its leaf mass should increase per day by 3.75 kg.
+It is impossible to imagine such a fast-growing plant in a residential environment.
+So plants do not have a significant effect on the amount of oxygen in the air.

-Moreover, science does not stand still.
-Scientists from Washington University Brought off Genetically modified ivy of the type of epipremum golden, which, using a gene obtained from the liver of a rabbit, utilizes benzene 4.7 times faster than ordinary representatives of this species.
-At the same university now Implement And a project to create plants that can effectively absorb formaldehyde from the air.
-So it is quite possible that in the future plants will be able to cope with air purification in the room is much better.
-At the same time, indoor plants are still not useless-it is proved that they are essential Reduced psychological and physiological stress and help people feel yourself happier.
+At the same time, science does not stand still.
+Scientists from the University of Washington brought out genetically modified ivy of the species Epipremnum aureus, which, using a gene obtained from the liver of a rabbit, utilizes benzene 4.7 times faster than ordinary representatives of this species.
+At the same university now implement and a project to create plants that can effectively absorb formaldehyde from the air.
+So it is quite possible that in the future plants will be able to cope with indoor air purification much better.
+At the same time, indoor plants are still not useless - it has been proven that they significantly reduce psychological and physiological stress and help people feel feel happier.

-Thus, plants cannot yet be considered effective air purifiers in residential premises, since the rate of processing of harmful substances by them is significantly lower than natural air exchange.
-But experts in the field of genetic engineering are looking for a way to teach flowers in a pot to absorb more harmful substances and make air cleaner.
-In addition, indoor plants are not only pleasant to the eye, but also useful for our psyche.
+Thus, plants cannot yet be considered effective air purifiers in residential premises, since the rate at which they process harmful substances is significantly lower than natural air exchange.
+But experts in the field of genetic engineering are looking for a way to teach potted flowers to absorb more harmful substances and make the air cleaner.
+In addition, indoor plants are not only pleasing to the eye, but also beneficial for our psyche.

 Not true